dennislee22/dennislee22.github.io/docs/cdppvc/prerequisites.md

 ## DNS Server

 - An external DNS server must be able to route inbound traffic to both CDP Base platform and ECS.
 It must contain forward and reverse zones.
-- Wildcard DNS entry must be configured; e.g. `*.apps.ecs1.cdpkvm.cldr` to reduce Day-2 operational tasks to set separate DNS entry for each newly provisioned external-facing application/service.
+- Wildcard DNS entry must be configured; e.g. `*.apps.ecs1.cdpkvm.cldr`.
+This helps to reduce Day-2 operational task to set separate DNS entry for each newly provisioned external-facing application/service.

 ![](../../assets/images/wildcarddns.png)

 ## NTP Server

-- All CDP Base and ECS nodes must be installed with NTP client and able to synchronize the time with the external NTP server.
+- Every CDP PvC Base and ECS node must be installed with NTP client and able to synchronize the time with the external NTP server.

 ## Kerberos + LDAP Server